IMovie: iMovie '11 (2010)

 iMovie '11 (version 9.0) was released on October 20, 2010, as part of the iLife '11 package.
 It has the ability to make trailers for home movies, more control over audio, instant replay and flash and hold effects, facial recognition, news themes, and the ability to watch the video on a Mac, iPad, iPhone/iPod touch, or Apple TV, as well as sharing on Facebook and YouTube.
 It now supports the AVCHD Lite format.

 Apple worked with Abbey Road Studios in London, England, to bring original music/film scores to iMovie '11.
 The music is most notably used in the "trailers" feature provided by the software.

 On January 6, 2011, Apple made iMovie '11 (along with Aperture, the iWork suite, and the rest of the iLife suite) available on the newly-released Mac App Store.

 Prior versions of iMovie had the ability to split an event so that the unwanted portion of a long event could be deleted in order to save memory.
-This feature was removed in iMovie ‘11 and is no longer available in iMovie or Final Cut Pro X (FCPX).
+This feature was removed in iMovie '11 and is no longer available in iMovie or Final Cut Pro X (FCPX).
 But in FCPX, as a workaround, you can cut out all but the desired part of a project, export that project in ProRes 422 format, and then import that export.
 This can be used as a smaller source clip instead of the original larger one.

-iMovie 10.x (2013-present)
+iMovie 10.x (2013–present)

 iMovie 10.0 was released on October 22, 2013, by Apple Inc. This version of iMovie was a complete redesign with more options to share a movie, more movie and trailer theme options from iMovie for iOS, easier to make picture-in-pictures, cutaways, side-by-sides etc., more realistic green-screen effects and easier refinements.
 Because it was not compatible with projects created with iMovie 9, upgrading to iMovie 10 did not replace the earlier version, but instead moved it to a folder where it could still be used.

 iMovie 10.1 was released on October 13, 2015.
 It added support for 4K video editing and included a major user interface overhaul, as well as the removal of some peripheral features.
 Later updates to iMovie 10.1 fixed bugs and made incremental changes.
-Versions 10.1.12 and 10.1.16 work on OSX Catalina 10.15.7.
+Versions 10.1.12 and 10.1.16 work on macOS Catalina 10.15.7.

 iMovie 10.2, released on November 12, 2020, became natively compatible with Apple silicon Macs, and added new backgrounds.
-Versions 10.2.3 and 10.2.5 work on OSX Catalina 10.15.7.
+Versions 10.2.3 and 10.2.5 work on macOS Catalina 10.15.7.

-iMovie 10.3 and later updates added support for Cinematic Mode, Magic Movie and Storyboard, and made performance improvements.Versions 10.3 and above require MacOS 11 Big Sur.
+iMovie 10.3 and later updates added support for Cinematic Mode, Magic Movie and Storyboard, and made performance improvements.
+Versions 10.3 and above require macOS 11 Big Sur.

+iMovie 10.4 was released on November 13, 2024, and improved on stability and performance features.
+Versions 10.4 and above require macOS Sonoma 14.6 or later, 4 Gigabytes of RAM, and 4.6 Gigabytes of disk space.